 Laban Movement Studies

-The LBMS (Laban-Bartenieff Movement Studies) certification program of Inspirees Institute is held since 2016 in collaboration with the prestigious Laban/Bartenieff Institute of Movement Studies (LIMS®) in New York.
+The LBMS (Laban-Bartenieff Movement System) certification program of Inspirees Institute was held since 2016 in collaboration with the prestigious Laban/Bartenieff Institute of Movement Studies (LIMS®) in New York.
 This is the first LIMS Certification Program in China and Asia.
 We welcome the applications from the world to join this exciting international program, an invaluable opportunity to study LMA/BF and gain unique cultural experiences in China.

 - Length: 3-4 years (part time)